Healthcare Firms Turn AI Momentum Into Lasting Value

 What happened

-Industry-pattern observations: fragmented data estates, interoperability gaps, and weak workflow integration are recurring technical barriers in healthcare deployments.
-These issues historically reduced realized value from technologies such as EMRs and RWE platforms, and they remain central challenges for AI projects.
-For practitioners, addressing master data management, API-led integration, and transport-layer interoperability are typical prerequisites before large-scale model-driven automation can deliver consistent outcomes.
+Prior health-IT investment cycles - including EHR deployments and real-world evidence platforms - frequently underdelivered when fragmented data estates, interoperability gaps, and limited clinician buy-in were not addressed before scaling.
+These structural issues remain central challenges for AI projects today.
+For practitioners, addressing master data management, API-led integration, and workflow fit are typical prerequisites before large-scale model-driven automation can deliver consistent outcomes.

 What to watch

-Industry observers should track three indicators: adoption metrics at the clinician and patient front line (measured uptake and workflow time savings), investments in core data integration and interoperability, and concrete governance artifacts (auditable agent policies, documented intent/authority controls).
-Monitoring vendor integrations that reduce friction with existing clinical systems will be an early signal that organizations are addressing the operational blockers Forrester highlights.
+Industry observers should track adoption metrics at the clinician and patient front line (measured uptake and workflow time savings), investments in core data integration and interoperability, and concrete governance artifacts such as auditable agent policies and documented authority controls.
+Vendors that reduce friction with existing clinical systems will be an early signal that organizations are addressing the operational blockers Forrester highlights.

 Scoring Rationale